Export to PowerPoint / Word

 Export Ranges

-Macabacus can automatically hide undesirable features when exporting—such as error checking and cell note/comment indicators, blue Page Break Preview borders, and table header sorting arrows—so they do not appear in PowerPoint/Word, without otherwise affecting the appearance of the original source range.
+Macabacus can automatically hide undesirable features, such as error indicators, comment indicators, Page Break Preview borders, and table sorting arrows, ensuring they do not appear in PowerPoint/Word without affecting the original source range.

 Export as Table

-Exports the selected cell range to PowerPoint/Word as a table.
-You may prefer this option if you plan to make formatting changes to the data in PowerPoint/Word that you do not intend to reflect in the source workbook.
-This export method has some limitations:
+Exports the selected cell range to PowerPoint/Word as a table, which is useful if you plan to format the data independently from the source workbook.
+This method has some limitations:

-• Exporting large cell ranges as tables with the recolor fonts option enabled may noticeably slow the export operation.
+• Performance Issues: Exporting large ranges with the recolor fonts option enabled may slow down the process.

 Export as Embedded Workbook